certifaction/cli/docs/guides/getting-started-cli.md

 ## Step 1: Generate an API token

-If you have not created a Certifaction account yet, please create in [Certifaction web application](https://app.certifaction.io).
+If you have not created a Certifaction account yet, please create one at [Certifaction web application](https://app.certifaction.io).

 To create an API key, please navigate